luisantoniococa/Spark_Amazon_Reviews_Analysis/README.md

 The goal of this Project is to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
 The second goal is to use PySpark and SQL to perform a statistical analysis of selected data.

 ### Introduction
+Based in information of the dataset we are going to load the dataset in a Google colab notebook.
+Alse we are going to install spark, the jdk and java in the google colab to be able to run this big data tasks.